OUR HISTORY

 Organizations Born

-By 1942, Camp Wycliffe had expanded to form two organizations, Wycliffe Bible Translators and the Summer Institute of Linguistics (now SIL International).
+By 1942, Camp Wycliffe had expanded to form two organizations, Wycliffe Bible Translators and the Summer Institute of Linguistics (now SIL Global).
 The subsequent need for support services later led to the founding of JAARS, Wycliffe's partner for technical services.

-While tremendous progress has been made since our founding more than 80 years ago, it's estimated that more than 128 million people, speaking 1,680 languages, still need Scripture in the languages that serve them best.
+While tremendous progress has been made since our founding more than 80 years ago, it's estimated that more than 29 million people, speaking 985 languages, still need Scripture in the languages that serve them best.

 Your partnership in this vital ministry helps transform lives—for eternity.